 What Is Credit Insurance or Payment Protection Insurance?

-Credit insurance, sometimes referred to as payment protection insurance is an insurance policy attached to a specific loan or credit card account that will pay the balance or payments for you if you are unable to do so.
+Credit insurance—sometimes referred to as payment protection insurance—is an insurance policy attached to a specific loan or credit card account.
+The protection will pay the outstanding balance or the payments for you if you are unable to do so.

 Knowing what credit insurance is can help you make an informed decision.
 Here are 5 Steps to help you understand the coverage offered by your credit card company and what it covers so you can decide if you should add credit insurance to your card or not.

 1. Become Knowledgeable About What Credit Insurance Is

 When your credit card company calls to offer you credit insurance, or balance protection insurance linked to your credit card, they may be working with an insurance company to offer a special package to their cardholders that will protect several different things.

 - Credit life insurance pays off the debt you owe if you die.
 The beneficiary of the policy is the credit card company.
 If you have life insurance that is enough to pay off your debts if you die, consider this before spending more money on this extra coverage.

 - Credit disability insurance protects your credit rating by making your monthly minimum payment if you become medically disabled.
 Usually, there is a limited period that payments are made for, and any purchases after the disability can be excluded.

 - Involuntary unemployment credit insurance will pay your minimum monthly payment if you are laid-off or downsized, and again, purchases after the involuntary unemployment would not be covered.

 - Credit property insurance is used to insure the property that you may have used to secure a loan.
 This would not usually be part of credit card insurance but may be more common with personal loans where your personal property is used as security on the loan.
 It is important to understand the term, and also to realize that if you have home insurance or personal contents insurance, then that property would likely already be insured there.